 Biotin is an essential vitamin found naturally in many foods.
-And while its main job is conversion of food to energy within the body, it’s also been shown to strengthen the hair and nails, as well as improve skin.
+And while its main job is conversion of food to energy within the body, it’s also been shown to strengthen the hair and nails, as well as improve skin (1).

 In this post, I’ll teach you the benefits of biotin use as they relate to hair.
-We’ll then discuss the various natural sources of biotin, as well as how you can incorporate biotin into your hair care routine.
-This will include a homemade shampoo recipe that you can begin using immediately.
+We’ll then discuss the various natural sources of biotin, and how you can incorporate biotin into your hair care routine.

 While biotin’s role in the conversion of food to energy cannot be overstated, there are other important processes that biotin supplementation supports.